 According to this article by the FMSCA, “over 78% of (tank truck) rollovers involve driver error.”
 These errors can include driving too fast for road and weather conditions, taking a ramp or curve too fast, driving while ill or tired, using mobile devices, or even just reaching for a drink or the radio controls.

 The FMCSA recommends that truckers follow these guidelines:

 - Avoid sudden movements that may lead to rollovers

 - Control your load in turns and on straight roadways

 - Remain alert and attentive behind the wheel

 - Control speed and maintain proper “speed cushions”

 A rollover accident is a very scary situation, especially since it has so much potential for harm.
-A 40 ton truck sliding down the highway on its side is a sight which isn’t soon forgotten; the sight of containers spewing their contents into the path of other vehicles or a torrent of possibly hazardous liquids pouring out of that overturned tanker truck are equally frightening.
-If you’ve been unfortunate enough to experience one of these accidents, please get in touch with DDB Law today.
+A 40-ton tanker truck sliding down the highway on its side is a sight which isn’t soon forgotten.
+The thought of that truck spewing a torrent of hazardous liquids into the path of other vehicles is equally frightening.
+If you’ve been unfortunate enough to experience an accident like this, please get in touch with DDB Law today.
 Our knowledge and experience will allow us to help you through this difficult time.